danmarcab/ai_sample/README.md

-# ai_sample
+# smart_sample
-Implementation of various selection strategies
+Implementation of various selection strategies, usually used in genetic algorithms